20 Ways to Improve Your Electronic Keyboard Playing Skills

 Notation software such as Finale allows you to connect an electronic keyboard with your computer system using a MIDI cable.
 Whatever you subsequently play on your keyboard is then instantly transcribed into the software.

 Primarily designed for the convenience of composers and arrangers, this setup could alternatively be used to check the accuracy of your playing.
 As in your timing.
 A word of warning here, you are going to be appalled the first time you try A.I. help.
 Software is more than brutally unforgiving when it comes to interpreting human playing.
 You might think you’re playing a crochet.
 But in truth, to the program, your beat lasted but an odd, distasteful 0.875 counts.
+In short, prepared to be horrified, then learn from it.

 20. Upload Your Recordings to YouTube